Scapula

 • Both fossae connect at an indentation found lateral to the root of the scapular spine.
 It is called the spinoglenoid notch.

 • The scapular spine terminates as a bony projection called the acromion.
 It forms the summit of the shoulder.
 It is a large, somewhat triangular or oblong process that at first projects laterally and then curves forward and upward.
 It overhangs the glenoid cavity.
-The acromion serves as an attachment site for several muscles, including the trapezius and deltoid.
+The acromion serves as an attachment site for several muscles, including the trapezius muscle and deltoid muscle.

 Margins of scapula